shullgroup/rheoQCM/README.md

 * Documentation.
 * Property results plotting and exporting.
 * Data analysis with QCM-D data.
-* Compile to runnable single file for those who doesn't want to run commond lines.
 * Interface with other hardware.
 (If you have a hardware and interested in interfacing with our software, please feel free to contact us.)

 ## Authors